rllyfck/rllyfck.github.io/_posts/2023-03-03-hsdiscovery-script.md

 ---
 # Herramienta

-Como se pude apreciar en la imágen, para que la herramienta funcione se debe poner ``` ./hdiscovery -h {ip} ```.
-Como salida del comando nos mostrará la IP previamente escrita y el sistema operativo al cual le pertenece.
+As you can see in the image, for the tool to work you must put ``` ./hdiscovery -h {ip} ```.
+As output of the command it will show us the IP previously written and the operating system to which it belongs.

 # Código